 Measurements are taken during the examination to compare the normal breast to the breast with cancer.
 Because the nipple will be removed, the diameter of the nipple is subtracted from the vertical measurement.
 (If the cancer involves the skin, this skin—or envelope—is subtracted from the measurement as well; see Figure 12.1.)

 Whether a patient will require additional skin (and how much) is determined by the difference between the size of the vertical skin envelope of the normal side and the anticipated vertical skin envelope after the mastectomy.
 The amount of skin required will play a major role in the choice of reconstruction procedure.
 Table 12.1 is an algorithm showing the options available to a woman needing between one and seven (or more) centimeters of additional envelope.
 (These procedures are described in this chapter.)

-As noted earlier, for some women the best result is obtained when the opposite breast is modified, as well.
-If the cancer-free breast is noticeably larger than the reconstructed breast, then the reduction of the healthy breast may be desired.
-If the healthy breast droops in comparison to the reconstructed breast, than a breast lift may be a consideration.
-Both of these procedures reduce the skin envelope and may eliminate the need for additional skin on the mastectomy side to attain symmetry.
+As noted earlier, for some women the best result is obtained when the opposite breast is modified, as well as the breast that has undergone mastectomy.
+If the cancer-free breast is noticeably larger than the reconstructed breast, then the reduction of the healthy breast may be needed.

 Stages in Breast Reconstruction